middlemac/middlemac/README.md

 If that fails or the rest of the installation fails, then install all of XCode.
 It’s available in the App Store.
 It’s free of charge.
 And you’re using this project to develop help for Mac OS X applications that you’re developing using XCode anyway.
-Install it, already.
-Then you’ll have no dependency issues for the rest of this procedure.
+Install it, already!

 Dependencies on Linux are left up to you.
 Most modern Linuxes will prompt you to install packages that are missing.